Polight/lego/README.md

 ## What Can You **Actually** Do With It?

-You can create a simple reusable web-components for your HTML website or build a full fledge app with it.
+You can create a simple reusable Web Components for your HTML website or build a full fledge app with it.
 It's as light as powerful, fully driven by the web-browsers standards.

 Various applications are running Lego in production for years now.